HandBrake/HandBrake-docs/source/en/latest/workflow/start-encoding.markdown

 <!-- /.system-mac -->

 Video encoding requires a lot of computer resources and can take awhile to complete.
-Some videos may take minutes to create; others may take hours.
+Some videos may take minutes to create; others may take hours.[^encoding-time]

 <!-- .system-mac -->